-LegalApp Holdings, Inc. 2021 Employee Stock Purchase Plan
+Intapp, Inc. 2021 Employee Stock Purchase Plan

-Prior to the completion of this offering, we intend to adopt the LegalApp Holdings, Inc. 2021 Employee Stock Purchase Plan (the "2021 ESPP"), which will become effective as of the effective date of the registration statement of which this prospectus is a part.
-The purpose of the 2021 ESPP will be to provide eligible employees with a convenient means of acquiring an equity interest in the company through payroll deductions or other contributions.
-The material terms of the 2021 ESPP will be summarized below once established.
+Our board of directors adopted and our stockholders approved our 2021 Employee Stock Purchase Plan (the "ESPP"), on , 2021 and the ESPP will become effective as of the effective date of the registration statement of which this prospectus is a part.
+The purpose of the ESPP is to provide eligible employees with a convenient means of acquiring an equity interest in the company through payroll deductions or other contributions.
+This summary is not a complete description of all provisions of the ESPP and is qualified in its entirety by reference to the ESPP, which is filed as an exhibit to the registration statement of which this prospectus is a part.